notwaldorf/notwaldorf.github.com/_posts/2017-05-31-polymer-2-cheatsheet.markdown

 There are two ways to use the helper elements:
-- inside a Polymer element/Polymer managed template: just use the `<template is=...>` syntax, without the wrapping `<dom-...>` custom element, for example:
+- inside a Polymer element/Polymer managed template: just use the `<template is=...>` syntax, without the wrapper, for example:

 ```html
 {% raw %}<template is="dom-repeat">
   ...
 </template>{% endraw %}
 ```
-- outside of a Polymer managed template: use the `<dom-...` wrapper element around a `<template>`, for example:
+- outside of a Polymer managed template: use the `<dom-...>` wrapper element around a `<template>`, for example:

 ```html